kamcbk/GeneralProjects/Country V.S.Hip-Hop Classification/README.md

 # Country V.S.
-Hip-Hop Classification: A homemade kNN classification algorithm
+Hip-Hop Classification: A Homemade kNN Classification Algorithm

 ## About
 This classification project distinguishing country and hip-hop music based on lyrics using datasets collected from http://millionsongdataset.com.
 Using a homemade kNN algorithm, I compare my results with [Sklearn](https://scikit-learn.org/stable/)'s kNN package.
 Though not entirely shown, through multiple trials, my analysis was able conclude that my algorithm produce similar results to Sklearn's.